SSujjall/SSujjall/README.md

 Software Developer
 ------------------

-Currently working with .NET and react.
+Currently working with .NET and React.js.
 Aspiring to forge a career in software development.

 * 🌍  I'm based in Nepal
 * 🖥️  See my portfolio at [sujalmaharjan.netlify.app](http://sujalmaharjan.netlify.app)